Be yourself; Everyone else is already taken. — Oscar Wilde.

 Starring: Mark Hamill (Luke Skywalker), Carrie Fisher (Leia Organa), Harrison Ford (Han Solo), Alec Guinness (Obi-Wan Kenobi), Peter Cushing (Grand Moff Tarkin), Anthony Daniels (C-3PO), Kenny Baker (R2-D2), Peter Mayhew), David Prowse (Darth Vader) and James Earl Jones (Darth Vader Voice).
 Directed by George Lucas.
 Produced by Gary Kurtz.
 Screenplay by George Lucas.
 Music by John Williams.

-When I sat down to write this review, I knew it was going to be difficult.
-A New Hope was released in 1977, and its been analyzed and reviewed by so many people, that writing a new review for the film seems almost superfluous.
+When I sat down to write this review, I knew it would be difficult.
+A New Hope was released in 1977, and it has been analyzed and reviewed by so many people, that writing a new review for the film seems almost superfluous.
 This raises the question of what could I possibly have to add or contribute to the conversation?
-The second problem I had with reviewing this film, is my absolute love for the original Star Wars trilogy.
-How could I be subjective to a film that I adored gowing up?
-As a kid I read numerous Star Wars books that are now part of the legends cannon, and my friends and I used to reenact our favorite moments from the films on the playground (how we kept from actually hurting each other, I’ll never know).
-As I sat down to review this film, I found I noticed little things in the film that both added and took away from my enjoyment of the film.
+The second problem I had with reviewing this film, is my love for the original Star Wars trilogy.
+How could I be subjective to a film that I adored growing up?
+As a kid, I read numerous Star Wars books that are now part of the Legends canon, and my friends and I used to reenact our favorite moments from the films on the playground (how we kept from actually hurting each other, I’ll never know).
+As I sat down to review this film, I noticed little things in the film that both added to and took away from my enjoyment of the film.

-I think part of the reason the characters of Star Wars have become as enduring as they have is due to how familiar, and yet how unique these characters are.
-George Lucas drew heavily from the space serials and swashbucklers of his youth, as well as other archetypical characters found in classic literature and myth.
-Luke is the wide-eyed dreamer, who serves as the blank slate that the audience can live vicariously through and learn more about the universe that the characters inhabit.
+I think part of the reason the characters of Star Wars have become as enduring as they have is due to how familiar and unique these characters are.
+George Lucas drew heavily from the space serials and swashbucklers of his youth and other archetypical characters in classic literature and myth.
+Luke is the wide-eyed dreamer, who serves as the blank slate that the audience can live vicariously through and learn more about the characters’ universe.
 Mark Hamill encapsulates this role perfectly, his wholesome easy-going nature spills wonderfully into the character of Luke, which helps the audience identify and empathize with him throughout the film.
-Han Solo is the suave mercenary archetype, but whose heart is in the right place.
-Harrison Ford embodied this role perfectly, of the three youthful characters Harrison was the oldest as well as the only one to star in more than one feature before the release of this film.
-Leia Organa is a strong female character that adds a much-needed feminine touch, but who could also hold her own in a fight.
+Han Solo is the suave mercenary archetype whose heart is in the right place.
+Harrison Ford embodied this role perfectly, of the three youthful characters Harrison was the oldest and the only one to star in more than one feature before the release of this film.
+Leia Organa is a strong female character who adds a much-needed feminine touch but can also hold her own in a fight.
 Carrie Fisher does an excellent job portraying a character who is wise beyond her years and who can hold her own in a fight.
 My only real complaint against Leia in A New Hope isn’t because of the actress.
-In the film, her home planet of Alderaan is destroyed, and with the planet’s destruction, her entire family is wiped out as well.
-I have a feeling that Carrie Fisher wanted to emote more but was told to hold back.
-There was a deleted line following the destruction of Alderaan that I feel would have benefited the film.
+In the film, her home planet of Alderaan is destroyed, and with the planet’s destruction, her entire family is also wiped out.
+Carrie Fisher wanted to emote more but was told to hold back.
+There was a deleted line following the destruction of Alderaan that I think would have benefited the film.
 The line uttered by Leia in which she says, “And you call yourselves human”.
 This is an excellent retort and through Carrie Fisher’s brilliant vocal experience, the audience got a sense of just how devastated Leia truly was following the destruction of her home planet.
-C-3PO and R2-D2 serve as the comedic relief, who were heavily influenced by the two peasants in Akira Kurosawa’s Hidden Fortress.
-Obi-was Kenobi serves as the older mentor archetype that is meant to introduce the naïve, wide-eyed youth to the wider world.
-Of the four main human protagonists, Alec Guinness was the most experienced actor with film credits from such classic films as Lawrence of Arabia, Bridge Over the River Kwai, and Doctor Zhivago.
-This experience translates masterfully to the screen as Alec Guinness projects a sense of grace and wisdom that stems from a lifetime of study and dedication.
+C-3PO and R2-D2 serve as comedic relief, heavily influenced by the two peasants in Akira Kurosawa’s Hidden Fortress.
+Obi-Wan Kenobi is the older mentor archetype that introduces the naïve, wide-eyed youth to the wider world.
+Of the four main human protagonists, Alec Guinness was the most experienced actor with credits from classic films such as Lawrence of Arabia, Bridge Over the River Kwai, and Doctor Zhivago.
+This experience translates masterfully to the screen as Alec Guinness projects a sense of grace and wisdom from a lifetime of study and dedication.
 Released in an age of cinema where antiheroes and grey-coded protagonists ruled the screen, it’s interesting to see a return to the traditional black-and-white villain with the acolytes and leaders of the Empire.
 Tarkin and Darth Vader are throwbacks to the traditional villain roles that were popular during the 1940s and 50s, with their design and personalities taking influence from both real life and fictional Nazis.
 David Prowse provided the physical acting for Darth Vader and James Earl Jones provided Vader’s voice.
-Had either actor been the sole performer for the character, I feel that Vader wouldn’t be as intimidating as he is in the film.
-Davis Prowse does an excellent job portraying a character that towers over everybody, and who demands respect when he walks into a room.
+Had either actor been the sole performer for the character, I feel Vader wouldn’t be as intimidating as he is in the film.
+Davis Prowse does an excellent job portraying a character who towers over everybody and demands respect when he walks into a room.
 However, Prowse’s voice doesn’t quite have that threatening tone that James Earl Jones’ voice does.
-Contrarily James Earl Jones has a deep commanding voice that can send shivers down one’s spine, but I do not think that James Earl Jones possessed the commanding prowess that would have been needed to fulfill the ole of Darth Vader.
+Contrarily James Earl Jones has a deep commanding voice that can send shivers down one’s spine, but I do not think that James Earl Jones possessed the commanding prowess that would have been needed to fulfill the role of Darth Vader.

 One of the most enduring themes I found in this movie is humanity vs. the machine.
 Now this can be taken in two ways.
 The first is the most obvious, a group of humans go and try and destroy a mechanized death machine, that can snuff out all life on a planet.
-True, the Rebels use technology as well, but the Rebels’ technology looks less uniformal.
-The interior of the Death Star looks absolutely spotless as if hundreds of people or droids constantly clean the interior of the giant space station.
+True, the Rebels also use technology, but the Rebels’ technology looks less uniformal.
+The Death Star’s interior seems spotless as if hundreds of people or droids constantly clean the interior of the giant space station.
 This creates an environment that feels sanitized, uniformal, and practically devoid of individuality.
 The Rebels, on the other hand, have technology that looks dingier and more used.
 The Millennium Falcon feels like a ship that has been lived in and has seen action.
-There are scuffs and marks on the ship, the inside is dirty and there is stuff scattered all over the ship.
-I find that adding touches like this adds a sense of realism and personality to any kind of vehicle.
-This is in stark contrast to the Imperial forces whose ships look spotless and uniformal.
+There are scuffs and marks on the ship, the inside is dirty and stuff is scattered all over the ship.
+Adding touches like this adds a sense of realism and personality to any vehicle.
+This starkly contrasts the Imperial forces whose ships look spotless and uniformal.
 The droids of the Imperials also lack any real sense of personality or individuality.
-In contrast C3PO and R2-D2 have distinct looks and personalities and are valued members of the Rebel forces.
+In comparison, C3PO and R2-D2 have distinct looks and personalities and are valued members of the Rebel forces.
 The second is the idea of free beings who stand together to fight the mechanized forces of fascism.
 George Lucas was very clever in the design of the empire.
-He took elements from real life, but not so much that it becomes too real.
-The forces of the empire and clad in black and white, and in later films a dash of red would be added.
+He took elements from real life, but not so much that it became too real.
+The forces of the empire are clad in black and white, and a dash of red is added in later films.
 This color scheme along with the costume design of the imperial officers creates an allusion to Nazi Germany, which was very initial.
 George Lucas told the production designing team, led by John Molo, that he wanted the costumes of the imperials to be modeled off the uniforms of the Nazis, and the rebels’ costume design was modeled off the uniforms of Allied soldiers.

 The battles in this movie are some of the best fights in cinema history.
-When I say battles in a Star Wars film, most people assume that I’m referring to a battle involving a lightsaber.
+When I say battles in a Star Wars film, most people assume I’m referring to a fight involving a lightsaber.
 In this particular instance, I am not.
 There is one lightsaber battle in this film and it’s between Obi-Wan and Darth Vader.
 Audiences in 1977 had no idea of the significance and weight this fight should have had.
 Obi-Wan trained Vader, we are told this specifically by Obi-Wan near the beginning of the film, and yet I didn’t feel that the fight had any real weight or substance to it.
-All the fight really looks like two tired old guys gently taping their lightsabers together.
-Which I get considering the limitations of the time, but I still feel it feels rather lackluster given the context.
-When I said this film had some amazing fight sequences, I was referring to the space battles.
-George Lucas got the inspiration for filming the space battles from viewing old WW2 aerial dogfights.
-By combining footage of the actors swiveling around in their battle stations, with images of a model ship zooming around on a wire, combined with John William’s excellent score, George Lucas was able to create intense and memorable scenes that helped revolutionize the way we see movies.
+The fight looks like two tired old guys gently taping their lightsabers together.
+Considering the time’s limitations, I still feel it feels lackluster given the context.
+I referred to the space battles when I said this film had amazing fight sequences.
+George Lucas was inspired to film the space battles by viewing old WW2 aerial dogfights.
+Combining footage of the actors swiveling around in their battle stations, with images of a model ship zooming around on a wire, combined with John Williams’s excellent score, George Lucas created intense and memorable scenes that helped revolutionize how we see movies.

 In 1997, to commemorate the 20th anniversary of the release of A New Hope, George Lucas oversaw the re-release of the original Star Wars trilogy.
 This re-release included alternating several parts of the movie.
-While these changes have no serious impact on the plot, in some cases scenes are drastically changed from their original version.
+While these changes have no serious impact on the plot, scenes are sometimes drastically changed from their original version.
 Some changes were good, I liked the addition of fire rings to the explosion effects.
 I find that it gives the impact of the scene more weight to see an additional shock wave precede the explosion.
-I also liked the addition of a formally deleted scene, in which Luke is reunited with his childhood friend Biggs Darklighter.
-I felt that the added scene strengthens the relationship between the two characters, as the two are childhood friends and neither are sure they’re going to make it back alive.
+I also liked adding a formally deleted scene, in which Luke is reunited with his childhood friend Biggs Darklighter.
+I felt that the added scene strengthens the relationship between the two characters, as they are childhood friends and neither are sure they will make it back alive.
 So, it makes sense that there would be a scene featuring the two young men embracing one another and viewing the impending attack with a sense of naive optimism.
 I also liked the addition of a 180° turn of CGI X-Wing Fighters flying from Yavin 4 to the Death Star.
 This added scene increases the suspense because it shows that the Death Star is already about to be in firing range, and how imperative it is for the Rebel pilots to succeed in their mission.
-Unfortunately, I have more gripes with the Special Edition changes than I do praises.
+Unfortunately, I have more gripes with the Special Edition changes than praises.
 I felt the addition of CGI creatures, droids, and ships in the Mos Eisley scene was a massive distraction.
 I get wanting to make your world feel lived in and feature many different creatures, droids, and ships to make it look more diverse and unique, but when your additions make it harder for the audience to see the characters we’re supposed to care about, it’s time to cut down on your vast crowd shots.
-I was also not a fan of having a CGI Jabba in this film.
-The scene involving Jabba just reiterates everything that we found out in the scenes featuring Greedo.
+I also did not like having a CGI Jabba in this film.
+The scene involving Jabba reiterates everything we discovered in the scenes featuring Greedo.
 The scene also takes away from the impact of the introduction of the Millennium Falcon, as the scene with Jabba technically serves as the introduction of the Millennium Falcon to the audience.
-This premature introduction of the Millennium Falcon takes away from the awe factor when Luke, Obi-wan, and the droids are introduced to the Millennium Falcon.
+This premature introduction of the Millennium Falcon takes away from the awe factor when Luke, Obi-Wan, and the droids are introduced to the Millennium Falcon.
 I also found it needlessly silly to have Boba Fett in the Jabba scene stop and look at the camera, as if to say “Hey!
 I’m Boba Fett, isn’t this pointless cameo cool?”.
-And finally, the scene that was altered that has divided Star Wars fans for years, the Han/Greedo scene.
-In the scene, Greedo has a blaster pointed at Han and is spouting out exposition as to why Han needs money.
-In the original version, Han shot Greedo with a blaster that was hidden under the table.
+And finally, the altered scene that has divided Star Wars fans for years, is the Han/Greedo scene.
+In the scene, Greedo has a blaster pointed at Han and is explaining why Han needs money.
+In the original version, Han shot Greedo with a blaster hidden under the table.
 In the Special Edition versions, Greedo shoots first but somehow misses from point-blank range.
 Some people don’t like the idea of Han shooting Greedo first, without Greedo getting off a shot first because it makes Han look like a merciless killer.
-Han shooting first doesn’t bother me because Han’s character is modeled off of the classic rogue archetype, o it falls in line with his character.
-Han shooting first also doesn’t bother me because Greedo has a gun on him at point-blank range and the chances of Greedo missing are very low, so I don’t find it callous or out of character for Han to shoot someone who is threatening him, and who has a gun on him.
+Han shooting first doesn’t bother me because Han’s character is modeled off of the classic rogue archetype, which aligns with his character.
+Han shooting first also doesn’t bother me because Greedo has a gun on him at point-blank range and the chances of Greedo missing are meager, so I don’t find it callous or out of character for Han to shoot someone who is threatening him, and who has a gun on him.
 Something else that bothers me about Greedo getting a shot out, involves my point earlier about Greedo having a blaster pointed at Han at point-blank range.
 They try to remedy this by having Han dodge a bit, but the edit looks so bad and it’s blatantly obvious that it was added in post-production.

 Star Wars: A New Hope is a marvel of a film.
-Put simply, this film should have been a hockey, cheesy, camp fest at best.
-Practically everything was going wrong on the set, the film was facing budgetary issues due to the belief that science fiction movies weren’t considered financially viable, and the special effects needed for the film had to be invented as the film went along.
+This film should have been a hockey, cheesy, camp fest at best.
+Practically everything was going wrong on the set, the film faced budgetary issues due to the belief that science fiction movies weren’t considered financially viable, and the special effects needed for the film had to be invented as the film went along.
 But somehow, George Lucas was able to beat the odds and create an updated space adventure, rooted in classical myth and legends.

 R, 98m, 1980